EricHeidbreder/covid-sentiment-analysis/README.md

     - A lot of data these days comes in the form of text and the way people express themselves through text varies
     - The animated processes for gaging sentiment are useful however, it can be quite difficult to analyze figurative language since the meaning/opinion behind the text is usually the opposite of what the text is saying

    - Example: Someone sarcastically says, “I am having a GREAT day!” when they actually are having the opposite.
-Computers would not be able to interpret this correctly
+Computers would not be able to interpret this correctly.

 **Here's where VADER comes in!**
 - VADER which stands for **(Valence Aware Dictionary and sEntiment Reasoner)** is a lexicon and rule-based sentiment analysis tool that is used to analyze sentiments expressed on social media.